Liard Highway Route

 The Highway is also known as the Liard Trail and starts two hours from Alaska Highway.
 It is an alternative route to the MacKenzie Highway 1 through Northern Alberta.

 This epic gravel highway ends at Checkpoint where it meets Mackenzie Highway 1 known as the Heritage Route.

-- Moose, Bison, Black bears and other wildlife rumbling the dusty roadsides.
+- Moose, Bison, Black bears, and other wildlife rumble along the dusty roadsides.

 - Views of the Mackenzie Mountains and the Liard River;

 - Handcrafted local artwork at Fort Liard;

 - Jumping off spot for the Nahanni National Park Reserve; air access from Fort Simpson.